 It is important that you arrange for your own travel insurance.
 Please check carefully the terms and conditions of your insurance which should cover

-Myanmar has a tropical climate with three distinct seasons, although the effects of the "rainy" seasons vary
+Myanmar has a tropical climate with three distinct seasons although the effects of the ‘’rainy’’ seasons vary across the country:

-Overall the best time to visit Myanmar is from the end of October to middle of April.
-Yangon is very hot and humid during the hot and rainy seasons.
-Although Yangon and the surrounding areas can have a lot of rain during the summer, upper Myanmar is rather dry the whole year round.
-The months of July through September can be very pleasant in Bagan and Mandalay as the air is clearer with less dust and only light rainfall.
-The coastal areas should be avoided from May to the end of September.
-In the Shan Hill and Mrauk U the temperatures at night during the winter months can be surprisingly chilly ranging from O°C to 8°C.
+Overall the best time to visit Myanmar is from end of October to middle of April.
+Yangon is very hot and humid during the ‘’hot ‘’ and ‘’rainy’’ season (June to September).
+Although Yangon and surrounding areas can have a lot of rain during the summer, upper Myanmar is rather dry the whole year round.
+The months of July - September can be very pleasant in Bagan and Mandalay as the air is clearer with less dust and the rainfall not heavy.
+The coastal areas should be avoided from May to end of September.
+In the Shan Hill and Mrauk U the temperatures at night during the winter months can be surprisingly chilly ranging from OC to 8C.

 Since shoes and socks have to be removed for all visits to pagodas and temples, we recommend wearing sandals or other slip-on shoes which are easy to put on and take off.
 When visiting temples or other religious monuments, visitors should be modestly dressed - it is very important that knees and shoulders are covered and ladies should not wear shorts or bra-less T-shirts in such places.

 Hats and sunglasses are strongly recommended.
-Formal clothes, i.e. jackets and ties, are not required.
-A multi-use sarong with is a very handy item to bring.
-If travelling to Inle Lake, the Shan Hills, Rakhine State and Putao, particularly during the winter season, nights can be chilly due to altitude hence it is advisable to bring a warm layer for the evenings.
+Formal style clothes i.e. jacket and tie are not required.
+A sarong with its multi uses is a very useful item to bring.
+If travelling to Inle Lake, the Shan Hills, Rakhine State and Putao particularly during the winter season the nights can be chilly due to altitude hence it is advisable to bring a warm layer for the evenings.

 Credit cards are now accepted at bigger hotels or restaurants.
-However do not take it for granted that you can pay everywhere by cards.
-We therefore recommend you to bring enough cash in USD currency to cover most of your personal expenses during your trip.
+However, do not take it for granted that you can pay everywhere by cards.
+We, therefore, recommend you to bring enough cash to exchange into local currency for your expenses.

-MasterCard, Maestro or Cirrus-branded card can be used to withdraw Myanmar currency Kyats at various ATMs available 24/7.
-The maximum withdrawal allowed is kyat 300,000 (approx. USD 300) per transaction and 3 times withdrawal per day.
+Visa, JCB, MasterCard, Maestro or Cirrus, Union Pay-branded card can be used to withdraw Myanmar currency Kyats at various ATMs available 24/7.
+The maximum withdrawal allowed is Kyats 300’000 (approx. USD 300) per transaction and 3 times withdrawal per day.
 ATMs are relatively new in Myanmar, hence a certain tolerance is needed in case of malfunctioning of the machines.

 It is advisable to drink only bottled or purified water.
 Myanmar faces some challenges with the waste management, and in order to help reducing waste, we strongly advise that you carry your own refillable water bottle which you can fill in hotels or restaurants.

 Myanmar has 220-230 Volts AC.
 It is advisable to bring a torch/flashlight because power cuts can occur throughout the country.
-Myanmar uses the British 3-pin socket system as well as the round 2-pin system but as sizes vary, you are advised to carry a multi-purpose adapter.
-Power cuts are frequent particularly in the months of April – September.
-However most hotels do have reliable power back up although this often does not power the air conditioning to full strength.
+Myanmar uses the British 3 pin socket system as well as the round 2 pin system but as sizes vary, you are advised to carry a multi -purpose adapter.
+Power cuts are frequent particularly in the months April – September.
+However most hotels do have reliable power back up although this often does not power the air-conditioning to full strength.
 Some destinations (Ngwe Saung and Mrauk U) have no regular power supply and hotels operate with generators only.

 Accommodation standards in Myanmar still vary widely, especially in quality.
 During high season the hotels with character are in huge demand getting booked up many months ahead.
 New and refurbished hotels meeting international standards are available in Yangon, Mandalay, Bagan, Inle Lake, Ngapali Beach and Ngwe Saung Beach.
 Diethelm Travel cannot guarantee specific hotel requests and upcountry reserves the right to substitute accommodation for the best available alternative standard when a first-choice hotel is not available.
 Clients are advised that accommodation in remote locations can be very basic and simple.